truekas/PencilSharpener/README.md

 ## Fixing Rolled Keys
 **IMPORTANT: THIS WILL NOT UNROLL FACTORY ROLLED KEYS!!**
 During the downgrade process or while trying to use Sh1mmer, you may be unable to boot onto the live media.
-This is because your systems shim keys have been rolled in an update.
+This is because your system's shim keys have been rolled in an update.

 <img src="https://github.com/truekas/PencilSharpener/blob/main/src/rolledkeys.png?raw=true" alt="ch341a and shell"/>